zachwill/blog/_posts/2012-07-29-design-guy.md

 permalink : /design-guy/
 ---

-> Nick is a design guy and it makes sense that Craigslist would horrify him –
+> Nick is a design guy and it makes sense that Craigslist would horrify him &mdash;
 > “it feels stuck in the 1990s, where links are electric blue and everything is
 > underlined.”
 >